 The Circumvesuviana trains are not managed by Trenitalia, but by the Ente Autonomo Volturno (EAV).
 You will find the exact timetable and the prices of tickets on the EAV website here.
 The site is in Italian, but there is a button on the right hand side of the menu for English that will take you to the timetable.

-The trip takes about 45 minutes because there are fewer stops along the way and a one-way ticket costs €15.
+The trip takes about one hour and 10 minutes because there are fewer stops along the way and a one-way ticket costs €15.
 The best thing about traveling on this train is you’re always guaranteed a seat and there’s air-conditioning and luggage storage.

 By far, the most comfortable and fastest way to get from Naples to Sorrento is via private transfer.

-While this is also the most direct way to get there, there is a little bit of flexibility involved when using this method of transportation because your driver will typically make stops along the way at your request.
+This is the most direct way to get there, and it is completely flexible because your driver will typically make stops along the way at your request.

-The people who drive with the companies that provide private transfers are professional drivers and are very knowledgeable about the region so you’ll get a safe and personalized experience.
+You will have a professional driver that is also very knowledgeable about the region so you’ll get a safe and personalized experience.
 Most companies will even pick you up at a destination of choice such as your hotel or a certain landmark.

 The only possible downfall to using a private transfer service is it’s the most expensive option available.
 Typically, it costs about €100 one way for a standard vehicle with two people traveling and it takes about an hour to get to Sorrento if traffic isn’t too heavy.

-You can get a quote for a private transfer from Naples to Sorrento here.
+You can get a quote for a private transfer from Naples to Sorrento on Welcome Pickups – I have used them extensively around the world (including Naples of course), and always had a great experience.

-There’s always the option to rent a car to drive yourself from Naples to Sorrento but this is not the most recommended method, especially if you’ve never been to the area and are not familiar with the roads and local drivers.
+In all honestly, I don’t recommend you drive from Naples to Sorrento, especially if you’ve never been to the area and are not familiar with the roads and local drivers.

 There’s also the issue of heavy traffic.
 Although it’s only 30 miles (little over 38 kilometers) from Naples to Sorrento, it could still take up an hour or more to get there!
 Traffic tends to be heaviest during peak season in the summer and on weekends.